 Dr. John de Garmo has been working in foster care for nearly two decades.
-In that time, he’s helped raise 50 foster children, adopted several of them and also raised his own biological children.
-As if that weren’t enough, he has built a career supporting foster parents and children.
+In that time, he’s helped raise 50 foster children, become an adoptive parent to several, and also raised his own biological children.
+De Garmo has also built a career supporting foster parents and children in the foster care system.
 He’s the director of the Foster Care Institute, writing training manuals for parents who foster kids, and working directly with foster care agencies across the country.
-He lives, breathes, and sleeps foster-care reform, which, right now, gives him plenty of reason to lay awake at night.
+He lives, breathes, and sleeps foster-care reform, which, right now, gives him plenty of reason to lie awake at night.

 READ MORE: The Fatherly Guide to Adoption

-Over the course of the last decade, he’s seen first hand the horrific effects of the opioid crisis on children across the country.
+Over the course of the past decade, de Garmo has seen first-hand the horrific effects of the opioid crisis on children across the country.
 For him, the numbers are not an abstraction.
 The 32 percent increase in drug-related foster care cases from 2012 to 2016 is a series of faces, hundreds of young people in pain.
-Dozens of the children who have lived in Dr. de Garmo’s home have gone through withdrawal.
+Dozens of children who have lived in Dr. de Garmo’s home have gone through withdrawal.
 The pain is emotional, but it is also very real and very immediate.
 And it’s not getting better.
 As more children enter the foster care system, more would-be foster parents are phasing out of it.
 There are too few homes for too many kids.

 Dr. De Garmo spoke to Fatherly about what states have seen the worst effects of the crisis, why the crisis is worse than what he’s seen in the past, and how he hopes to change the tide of the problem.

 You’ve been involved in the foster care system for a long time.
 How do the effects of the opiate crisis compare with previous trends you’ve seen during financial crises or other periods of upheaval?